nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2016-11-09-How-to-install-flash-for-Opera.md

 {% endhighlight %}

 As you can guess, we gonna download flash plugin from its [official site](https://get.adobe.com/flashplayer/) then extract into any of these directory such as `/usr/lib/adobe-flashplugin/`.
+You need to extract two files including `libpepflashplayer.so` and `manifiest.json`, it's a must to copy `manifest.json` along with the `libpepflashplayer.so`.
 Remember to set extracted files with appropriate permission `(chmod command)`.